 Authority Under Pressure:

-Retired police lieutenant Michael Wolanski draws on more than two decades of command-level experience to guide students through a case-based analysis of authority, stress, and ethical decision-making, combining real-world incident examination with facilitated classroom discussion.
+Michael Wolanski, a retired Police Lieutenant, draws on more than two decades of command-level experience to guide students through a structured case analysis of a real critical incident involving lethal force.
+The program examines how authority, stress, and ethical decision-making intersect in real time through facilitated classroom discussion.
+Structured analytical guidance is introduced at key decision points throughout the case.

 Lt.
-Wolanski’s presentation provided our students with a rare opportunity to examine real-world decision-making through structured ethical and psychological frameworks…”
+Wolanski’s presentation provided our students with a rare opportunity to examine real-world decision-making under stress through a structured analytical framework…”

 Dawn Flanders